 Hair is made up of proteins, mostly keratin and lack of protein can cause hair loss.
 When you lack protein, your body starts to save a lesser amount of protein and it changes your hair growth cycle to resting and falling phase.
 Overall, you need to have an adequate amount of proteins, vitamins, minerals, biotin, zinc, amino acids, and the right nutrition for hair that is healthy and strong.

 Hair loss is one of the most common problems found in both men and women.
-Some of the most common reasons for hair loss are hormonal imbalance, stress, and nutritional deficiencies, etc. Can nutrient deficiency cause hair loss!
+Some of the most common reasons for hair loss are hormonal imbalance, stress, nutritional deficiencies, etc. Can nutrient deficiency cause hair loss?
 Yes!
 Nutritional deficiencies can also cause dry and frizzy hair, brittle hair, and hair breakage.
 Moreover, inadequate nutrition can slow down your hair growth or even lead to balding.
 And the worst part is that it may take years before you notice signs of nutritional deficiencies on your scalp.
-Some of the essential nutrients for hair are protein that forms the hair structure, biotin that promotes hair growth, iron that supplies nourishing oxygen to the hairs, and omega-3 fatty acids that prevent the hair from being dry or frizzy.
+Some of the essential nutrients for hair are protein which forms the hair structure, biotin which promotes hair growth, iron which supplies nourishing oxygen to the hair, and omega-3 fatty acids which prevent the hair from being dry or frizzy.
 There are also some vitamins that are crucial for healthy hair like vitamin B6, B12 and folate, vitamin C, and zinc.

 Nutritional deficiencies and hair loss are closely related.
 Here are the vitamin and mineral deficiencies that can lead to hair loss.